NVIDIA/TensorRT/tools/onnx-graphsurgeon/README.md

 ## Introduction

-ONNX GraphSurgeon is a tool that allows you to easily generate new ONNX graphs, or modify existing ones.
+ONNX GraphSurgeon is a Python library that allows you to create and modify ONNX models.

+If you prefer a GUI, try [Nsight DL Designer](https://developer.nvidia.com/nsight-dl-designer), which integrates ONNX GraphSurgeon and provides various extra features.

 ## Installation